-Before diving into the details of GetResponse Vs MailChimp review, let’s quickly talk about both of them.
+Before diving into the details, let’s quickly talk about both email marketing software.

 GetResponse is used mostly by “serious people” (aka people who are serious about making money online).

-GetResponse is offering 30 day free trial.
+GetResponse is offering a 30-day free trial.
 You don’t even have to enter your credit card information.
-It’s free for 30 days, if you like it, you need to pay them $15 per month afterwards.
+It’s free for 30 days, if you like it, you need to pay them $15 per month afterward.

 MailChimp is widely used by “beginners”

 Beginners to email marketing mostly use MailChimp.
-The reason being, it allows you to build a list of your first 2000 subscribers for FREE.
+The reason is, that it allows you to build a list of your first 2000 subscribers for FREE.
 You don’t have to enter your credit card information or pay them a penny to use their service to build your email lists.

-Did you know that over 9 million people are currently using MailChimp and they send over 600 million emails every single day.
-This stat alone can give you a better idea on how popular MailChimp is among email marketing users.
+Did you know that over 9 million people are currently using MailChimp and they send over 600 million emails every single day?
+This stat alone can give you a better idea of how popular MailChimp is among email marketing users.

 From the above comparison, you might find MailChimp is better than GetResponse.